DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 ![](SAR-Pneumonia_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

 ### Principal coordinates of neighbour matrices (PCNM) {-}

-Now we will evaluate the best matrix for our data.
-We will use the [Principal coordinates of neighbour matrices (PCNM)](https://www.sciencedirect.com/science/article/abs/pii/S0304380006000925) as our selection criteria.
+Now we evaluate the best matrix for our data.
+We use the [Principal coordinates of neighbour matrices (PCNM)](https://www.sciencedirect.com/science/article/abs/pii/S0304380006000925) as our selection criteria.
 For further details, please refer to the PCNM method.

-First we will create a function to extract the AIC of the PCNM method to compare and extract the best matrix per each year.
+First we create a function to extract the AIC of the PCNM method to compare and extract the best matrix per each year.

 ```r